-Barak Orbach is a Professor of Law at the University of Arizona James E. Rogers College of Law, where he served as the founding director of the business law program.
-Professor Orbach is an Academic Fellow of the American College of Governance Counsel, member of the American Law Institute, member of the Advisory Board of the American Antitrust Institute, member of the Executive Committee of the Antitrust Section of the Association of American Law Schools (AALS), fellow of the American Bar Foundation, and fellow of the Salzburg Global Seminar.
+Barak Orbach is a Professor of Law at the University of Arizona James E. Rogers College of Law, where he serves as the founding director of the business law program.
+His areas of expertise are antitrust, corporate governance, regulation, and the digital economy.
+He is recognized internationally for his work in these areas.
+Professor Orbach is a fellow of the American College of Governance Counsel, Thurman Arnold Project at Yale, Salzburg Global Seminar, and American Bar Foundation.
+He is also a member of the American Law Institute, a member of the advisory board of the American Antitrust Institute, and the Chair of Antitrust Frontiers Global Forum.

-Professor Orbach is often quoted in and contributes to discussions in leading media outlets, such as The Atlantic, Bloomberg, Businessweek, CNBC, Forbes, Fortune, Los Angeles Times, Mother Jones, NPR, The New York Times, Slate, PBS, Sports Illustrated, Time, The Wall Street Journal, and The Washington Post.
+Professor Orbach’s work has been featured in many media outlets, including The Atlantic, Bloomberg, Businessweek, CNBC, Forbes, Fortune, Los Angeles Times, Mother Jones, NPR, The New York Times, Slate, PBS, Sports Illustrated, Time, The Wall Street Journal, and The Washington Post.

 SSRN Published Papers

 Technological Change and Managerial Challenges in the Movie Theater Industry, Journal of Cultural Economics (forthcoming 2020) (with Charles Weinberg et al.)